11x-dev/hint-feature-part-1/README.md

 The states and functions should look something like this after you convert them:

 ```
-    // near the top of the component with the other states, set to false initially so we don't see any hints by default
+    // near the top of the component with the other states, set hintsOn's state to false initially so we don't see any hints by default
     const [hintsOn, setHintsOn] = useState(false);

     const removeHints = () => {